wbaik/pytorch-single-shot-detector/README.md

 ### Credit
 There has been a number of implementations for SSD.
-These are some of the implementations I have used to learn the details of original SSD.
+These are some of the implementations I have used to learn the details of the original SSD.
+`chainercv` relies on its own framework, where as `torchcv` relies on `pytorch`.

 [chainercv](http://chainercv.readthedocs.io/en/stable/)